How to Speed Up Manual Testing Without Compromising Quality

 Prioritizing test cases is a basic strategy for increasing test performance.
 Not all test cases are created equal.
 And focusing on the most important test cases first reduces testing time while maintaining coverage.

-• Critical Path Testing: The critical route refers to your application's most significant workflows, which are the actions that users complete the most frequently.
+• Critical Path Testing: The critical path represents the most important workflows of the application, which are what users do the most along the system.
 Testing these guidelines first will ensure that critical components of your application work properly.
 Before switching to less important features, for example, if it's an e-commerce application, make sure customers can browse products.
 Add to cart and make purchases easily.

 • Frequency of Use: Test features that are frequently used or are customer-facing more rigorously.
 Features that rarely change or are rarely used might not require as much time and attention unless they are prone to defects.